WomensLaw serves and supports all survivors, no matter their sex or gender.

 Refugee Cash and Medical Assistance (RCA & RMA) – If you are ineligible for TANF, SSI, and Medicaid, you may be eligible for RCA and RMA, which provide cash and medical assistance for the first eight months following certification or eligibility.

-Matching Grant Program – Volunteer Agencies (called VOLAGs) administer the Matching Grant Program as an alternative to refugee cash assistance.
-It provides employment services, living assistance (including food or food subsidies, housing assistance, and transportation), and cash allowance.
+Matching Grant Program – Volunteer agencies administer the Matching Grant Program as an alternative to refugee cash assistance.
+It provides employment services, cash allowance, and living assistance, such as food or food subsidies, housing assistance, and transportation.

 2. Health Care